camd67/number-server/README.md

     have an available permit.
 - It's okay the client is not the most robust.
 It functions but there are a fair number of improvements around error handling.
-- We have at least 5gb of free memory to work with (in the worst case).
+- We have at least 5gb of free memory to work with.
   - If we don't have that available for whatever reason, there are ways we can offload the duplicate detection
   - This also means we are running on a 64bit machine